Is Stream2Sea FDA approved?

 What is Sugarcane resin packaging?

 We don’t like plastic either and are very excited to announce that we are using 100% recyclable tubes made from sugarcane resins.
-Someday we will be cool enough to have a fun video like this, but in the meantime, CocoCola and Dansani have done a great job explaining the advantages of sugarcane-based packaging:

 When using paper products, cartons and brochures, we use eco-friendly inks and recycled papers including Forest Stewardship Council (FSC) certified papers.
 FSC is an independent organization established to promote responsible management of the world’s forests.
 When you see this logo, you can be confident that buying it won’t be harming they world’s forests.